The timetabling and rooming (TAR) team oversees the timetabling and allocation of rooms for the University.

 Your individual timetable is available online and can be accessed via CMISGo, Solent’s timetabling application.

-To access CMISGo, go to the Portal apps section and choose ‘Timetable’.
+To access CMISGo, go to the Portal apps page and choose ‘Timetable’.
 You’ll then need to enter your Solent email address and network password.
 Your current week’s individual timetable will be displayed by default.

 Your individual timetable shows you the teaching sessions you must attend.
 It should include your core and any optional units associated to the course year you’re studying on.
 Every effort is made to ensure a full and engaging timetable is achieved.